Disclaimer: Anything that you recognise isn't mine.

 He knew that eventually the war would end.
 It had been prophesised that the Dark Lord would meet his maker eventually.
 He just never thought that it would occur within his lifetime.

 It almost didn't, Severus thought to himself bitterly.
 If Nagini had had her way, he would have been dead before the war was over.
 The memory of the pain Nagini had inflicted upon Severus was enough to make him feel sick.
 Of course, the fangs Nagini possessed only opened a wound for her to inject her deathly poison into her prey.
 If allowed to circulate, the venom in his bloodstream would have undoubtedly killed him.
-Luckily he had carried a bezoar with him whenever he was around the Dark Lord, otherwise he would have died almost instantly.
+Luckily he had carried a bezoar with him whenever he was around the Dark Lord, as his favoured method for killing traitors was to feed them to Nagini, and this would surely have been his fate if he had been discovered as a double agent.
+Without it, he would have died almost instantly.
 Immediately after Voldemort had left the Shrieking Shack, Severus had quickly rummaged for the bezoar in his robes and shoved it down his throat.
-Just in time too, as who should then enter the room but the Golden Boy himself, Harry Potter!
+Just in time too, as the boy he had needed to find had then appeared before him, as if Severus had conjured him by sheer force of will.
 Severus could still remember the look of surprise upon the boy's features.
-Usually, Severus would have cursed the boy for sticking his nose in where it wasn't wanted, but it just so happened that Severus had kept himself alive for the boy, hoping against hope that somehow he could fulfil the mission that Dumbledore had left him.
+Usually, he would have cursed the boy for sticking his nose in where it wasn't wanted, but it just so happened that he had kept himself alive for the boy, hoping against hope that somehow he could fulfil the mission that Dumbledore had left him.